For our Guests with Dogs

 Directions: Use Exit 8 off of Route 240 and follow signs for the WNC Nature Center.
 The park is at 395 Azalea Road, a few miles past the WNC Nature Center.
 Continue on Azalea Road past all the soccer fields and the dog park will be on the left.

-Hiking with you Pet:
+Hiking with your Pet:

 Bent Creek Experimental Forest - Easily accessible via the Blue Ridge Parkway and not far from I-26 it is a true natural gem.
 The forest is right off Brevard Road (Rt.
 191) south of Asheville.
 It encompasses nearly 6,000 acres of forest and streams, is home to the North Carolina Arboretum, and includes the Lake Powhatan recreational area (swimming, fishing and camping).

 Bent Creek is also as close as you can get to doggie heaven.
 And oh so close to town.
 There are miles and miles of trails appropriate for hiking and biking.
 Bent Creek has a trail that takes you around Lake Powhatan which has a swimming area and dogs love it!

 There are numerous shops that you can visit that provide pet treats and accessories.